Measurely-dev/measurely-go/README.md

 # Measurely-go

-This is the official Golang package for interacting with the Measurely API.
-It allows you to easily track custom metrics and send them to Measurely for analysis and reporting.
-You can capture metrics through the `Capture` function, authenticate using an API key, and receive responses to track the success or failure of each API call.
+Measurely-go is a lightweight library for interacting with the Measurely API, enabling developers to manage and track custom metrics programmatically using Golang.

 ## Installation